Guap-Codes/File-Uploader/README.md

 Once the file is successfully uploaded, the app provides a confirmation message to the user, letting them know that the upload was successful.

 This project was created as part of a 100 days of code challenge i participated in with the aim of improving my coding skills.
+It was coded in vanilla javascript, html & css.

 Overall, this web app provides a reliable and efficient way for users to upload files smaller than 20MB to a server, making it an ideal choice for individuals and businesses that require file sharing and storage capabilities